 A return to Oregon skies will not come without obstacles.
 Lead poisoning and “microtrash” pollution are among the greatest threats to condors.
 In 2015, the foundation and the U.S. Fish and Wildlife Service made it possible for the zoo to hire Leland Brown, an educator and outdoor enthusiast who works with hunters in the Pacific Northwest to reduce the unintended impacts of lead ammunition on wildlife.

-Wind industry companies like Avangrid have taken steps to help condors as well.
-One such measure is a geofence – a virtual perimeter that can be created around any geographic area, such as a wind farm.
+Technology offers another solution for helping condors.
+One example is a geofence – a virtual perimeter that can be created around any geographic area, such as a wind farm.
 If a bird with a GPS transmitter crosses a geofence surrounding an operating wind plant, the company can curtail, or temporarily power down, turbines to minimize risk of collision.

 As the condor recovery program prepares to establish a new release site in Northern California, emerging technology like these geofences may reduce risks to condors.
 Historically, condors lived throughout the Columbia River Gorge, into Idaho and all the way up into British Columbia.